 5/ Where should the hoist pick-up points be?

 Pick-up points are locations within a room where the hoist will be most frequently lifting and lowering individuals.
 This varies from room to room.
-Understandably, the pick-up points in a bathroom (the toilet, the bath, a changing bench) will be different to those in a bedroom (the bed, a chair, etc.).
+Understandably, the pick-up points in a bathroom (the toilet, the bath, a changing bench) will be different from those in a bedroom (the bed, a chair, etc.).
 You can find out more details about our suggested measurements surrounding pick-up points in The Specifier’s Guide to Healthcare Environments.

 6/ Do all hoist companies install Innova products and hoist systems?